PokeMate/deployment/documentation/presentations/README.md

 ![cicd](https://github.com/PokeMate/deployment/blob/master/documentation/images/ci-cd.png?raw=true)

-## Project Organisation
+## Project Organization

 **Kanban Board**
-One reason for using a Github organization was due to the fact that we can make a unified Kanban board accross all repositories.
-The columns in the Kanban board can be configured such that issues are aututomatically assigned to column given some events.
+One reason for using a Github organization was due to the fact that we can make a unified Kanban board across all repositories.
+The columns in the Kanban board can be configured such that issues are automatically assigned to column given some events.
 The board can be found with this [link](https://github.com/orgs/PokeMate/projects/1).

 **Git Flow**
 A simplified version of Git Flow was used for the versioning and branching.